 4. Social Relations in Religion and Culture (Micro / Macro)

 - a.
-Religions represented the role of religion in the lives of people. - b.
-Popular expressions of beliefs and attitudes that promote fatalism or confidence in themselves. - c.
-Religious and cultural customs and organisational patterns that oppose the values of social justice, equality, liberty and solidarity.
+The role of religion and culture in the lives and values of people. - b.
+Popular expressions of beliefs and attitudes that promote fatalism or confidence in themselves.

 5. Analysis of Social Relation to Environment (Micro / Macro)